THE DRY-BOTTOM PROJECT

 Diaper need is another stressor for unhoused mothers and fathers, as well as those who have lost income due to the fallout and loss of jobs related to the COVID-19 pandemic.
 Research jointly conducted by the National Diaper Bank Network and the Yale School of Medicine found that diaper need is strongly associated with maternal depression, even to a greater degree than food insecurity.
 Plus, diaper dermatitis, often associated with diaper need, also contributes to parental anxiety.

-We also host our Dry Bottom Community Baby Shower.
-In this invitation-only event, we give mothers-in-need items they need for their babies, such as onesies, car seats, strollers, pack-n-plays, diapers, wipes, educational information, and so much more!
+We also host our Dry Bottom Community Baby Shower twice a year.
+In this invitation-only event, we give mothers-in-need, who have been invited by our partner organizations, items they need for their babies, such as onesies, car seats, strollers, pack-n-plays, diapers, wipes, educational information, and so much more!

 THE UND-HER-WEAR PROGRAM